On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Preliminaries

 We recall that in \cite{acg} equation \eqref{l Hg} is proved on the level of stacks, but it is also valid on the level of coarse moduli spaces where we shall use it.
 In contradistinction, to calculate the canonical divisors, we shall carefully distinguish between stack and coarse moduli space.

 As stated above, a smooth hyperelliptic curve $C$ admits a unique double cover $C\to\mathbb{P}^1$, the quotient by the hyperelliptic involution, with $2g+2$ simple branch points.
 In fact we can construct $C$ from these branch points.
-In other words, there is a canonical isomorphism between $\hg$, the moduli space of smooth hyperelliptic curves of genus $g$, and $\mrat/S_{2g+2}$, the moduli space of rational $(2g+2)$-pointed curves modulo the symmetric group $S_{2g+2}$.
-We call a curve in $\mrat/S_{2g+2}$ $(2g+2)$-marked.
-This isomorphism can be extended to an isomorphism $\Hg\simeq \Mrat/S_{2g+2}$ (see \cite{al} Corollary 2.5).
-We will use this isomorphism to study the Picard group of $\Hg$ and calculate its canonical divisor (class).
+In other words, there is a canonical isomorphism between $\hg$, the moduli space of smooth hyperelliptic curves of genus $g$, and $\mrat$, the moduli space of rational $(2g+2)$-pointed curves modulo the symmetric group $S_{2g+2}$.
+We call $\mrat$ the moduli space of smooth $(2g+2)$-marked curves and denote its compactification by $\Mrat:=\M_{0,2g+2}/S_{2g+2}$.
+This isomorphism can be extended to an isomorphism $\Hg\simeq \Mrat$ (see \cite[Corollary 2.5]{al}).
+We will use this isomorphism to study the Picard group of $\Hg$ and calculate its canonical divisor.

-Let us look at the boundaries of both moduli spaces: the boundary (class) $\dhg$ consist of the $g$ irreducible components $\e_i$ for $i=0,\ldots, \lfloor \frac{g-1}{2}\rfloor$ and $\d_i$ for $i=1, \ldots, \lfloor\frac{g}{2}\rfloor$.
-On $\Mrat$ two boundary components $\d_{0,S}$ and $\d_{0,T}$ will be identified by the action of the symmetric group $S_{2g+2}$ if and only if $S$ and $T$ have the same cardinality.
-Therefore (by the usual abuse of notation) we denote the boundary components on $\Mrat/S_{2g+2}$ - corresponding to boundary divisors of $\Hg$ - as $\D_{0,s}$ and their classes by $\d_{0,s}$ where $ s=2, \ldots, g+1$.
+Let us look at the boundaries of both moduli spaces: the boundary class $\dhg$ consist of the $g$ irreducible components $\e_i$ for $i=0,\ldots, \lfloor \frac{g-1}{2}\rfloor$ and $\d_i$ for $i=1, \ldots, \lfloor\frac{g}{2}\rfloor$.
+On $\M_{0,2g+2}$ two boundary components $\d_{0,S}$ and $\d_{0,T}$ will be identified by the action of the symmetric group $S_{2g+2}$ if and only if $S$ and $T$ have the same cardinality.
+Therefore (by the usual abuse of notation) we denote the boundary components on $\Mrat$ - corresponding to boundary divisors of $\Hg$ - as $\D_{0,s}$ and their classes by $\d_{0,s}$ where $ s=2, \ldots, g+1$.

-\begin{proposition} Under the canonical isomorphism $\phi: \Hg \to \Mrat/S_{2g+2}$ the boundary components $\d_i$ on $\Hg$ will correspond to $\d_{0,2i+1}$ on $\Mrat/S_{2g+2}$ and $\e_i$ will correspond to $\d_{0,2i+2}$, for all $i$, more precisely
+\begin{proposition} Under the canonical isomorphism $\phi: \Hg \to \Mrat$ the boundary components $\d_i$ on $\Hg$ will correspond to $\d_{0,2i+1}$ on $\Mrat$ and $\e_i$ will correspond to $\d_{0,2i+2}$, for all $i$, more precisely

-\end{proposition} \begin{proof} We shall only sketch the proof, skipping a precise calculation of intersection multiplicities.
-For this we refer to \cite{hm}, Chapter 6C.
-However, we caution the reader that there are small mistakes, resp. misprints, in the final formula on p.
-303 \footnote{In particular, the special multiplicity of $\e_0$ compared to $\e_i$ for $i >0$, which is also apparent in equation \eqref{dirr Hg}, seems to have been neglected.}.
-Therefore we carefully restate the result.

-For a general curve in each $\D_{0,s}$ we will construct a double cover, simply ramified in the marked points, possibly ramified in the nodes and unramified everywhere else.
+\end{proposition} \begin{proof} For a general curve in each $\D_{0,s}\subset \Mrat$ we will construct a double cover, simply ramified in the marked points, possibly ramified in the nodes and unramified everywhere else.